-Among the other former patients who took part in the out on a trip west, stopped over in Brandon to visit his brother and decided to settle there.
+Following his discharge from the Navy in 1945, he started out on a trip west, stopped over in Brandon to visit his brother and decided to settle there.
 Shortly after he joined the wholesale automotive firm of J. A. Keddy, Ltd.